What are backlinks?

 Interviews can be in the form of a written email asking questions or over the phone.

-The object is to get enough information make whatever the person is saying more interesting.
-You don’t have to be a reporter or an announcer or a professional this or that, you just have to ask engaging questions that hopefully people will want to read and respond to.
+The object is to get enough information to make whatever the person is saying more interesting.
+You don’t have to be a reporter or an announcer or a professional this or that, you just have to ask engaging questions that hopefully, people will want to read and respond to.